Menu

 Many thyroid patients stay unwell because their doctor declares a normal TSH, yet their thyroid hormone levels Free T3 and T4 are below optimal.

 It’s worth knowing that you can order full thyroid panels yourself from online laboratories too.
-Find a UK lab here and a worldwide lab here.
+Find a UK lab here and US lab here.

 To get a full picture of what is going on, and thus, be medicated and treated as accurately as possible, you also need Free T3 and Free T4 testing and TPOAB and TGAB if possible as well.
 Read more about tests here.